EvanCooper9/weather_sms/README.md

 High: 23
 Low: 5
 ```

-##What's New?
-###On-demand Weather
-Users can now request on-demand weather updates, rather than just having scheduled alerts.
-To get a weatehr update, the user simply has to text `weather` (case insensitive) to the number that sends them weather updates.
-They will then get a weather update with the current weather for their location

 ###Changing Location
 Additionally, users can change their location by simply texing `location` (case insensitive) to the number that sends them weather updates.
 This functionality uses twilio's request parameters along with google's geocoding API in order to fetch a user's location by name.
 If multiple locations exist with the same namme, the user will be prompted to choose one.
 Example below.